Artist's Statement

 Her love of the outdoors has led her to photograph and paint Wild horses, Sable Island Horses, the white semi-feral Camargue Horses in France, White Spirit Bears, Brown and Black Bears, Caribou, Wood Bison, and Wolves all in their natural habitat.

-Her local landscapes of Alberta and British Columbia evoke the spirit of the land and open your senses.
+Her local landscapes of Alberta evoke the spirit of the land and open your senses.

 As an artist, Diane integrates classical techniques, with contemporary, no black, brown, or gray.
 She captures impressions of light through layers of brilliant oil color, wet on wet until finished.
 Her images start as a stark light/shadow rendering of pure pigment, detail evolving on eyes, ears, and nostrils; looser as they expand to surrounding areas.
 In the cropping of her equine subjects, she pares down the image to its most powerful essence.